Frequent questions for No Child Left Inside grants

 If we’ve received a past No Child Left Inside grant, will we be eligible for future phases?

 Past recipients of a No Child Left Inside MINI grant are ineligible for an additional mini grant, but they may apply for a larger grant this phase.
-Grantees who received a No Child Left Inside LARGER grant in the past are ineligible for any grant at this time.
-Determination for potential phases beyond 2024 will be made based on the priorities of that funding.
+Grantees who received a No Child Left Inside LARGER grant in the past may apply for another LARGER grant, but they must demonstrate new programming or a significant expansion in scope or audience.
+Determination for potential phases beyond the current grant cycle will be made based on the priorities of that funding.

 Are organized sports activities eligible if they take place outside?
 What about indoor activities or lessons?